 Finally, the girl moved.
-She turned her head, and focused her gaze on Melanie.
+She turned her head and focused her gaze on Melanie.
 But it was all wrong.
-Hazel and golden eyes stared back at her.
-One human, and one the slit trade mark of the Felids.
+Brown and golden eyes stared back at her.
+One human, and one the slit trademark of the Felids.

 And then, she spoke.